 One thing kept coming up with one client after another.
 They had some idea of what they wanted to work on but it was out of focus.
-Since their ideas were rough, many of them ended up giving up on them.
-These were good people and they had passion.
+Since their ideas were rough around the edges, many of them ended up giving up on their dreams.
+These were good people and they had passion but it wasn't enough.
 They had passion but needed a plan.
-I wanted to help but I didn’t know where to start.
+I wanted to help but I didn't know where to start.

 I knew what I had to do.
-I had to learn how to help.
-And I did.
+I learned how to give them the help they really needed.

-I had a great opportunity to work at a top-notch web development company based in Concord, CA. After that I got valuable experience building websites for a music related startup and independent record label in Berkeley.
-While living nearby in Oakland, I got a huge dose of the entrepreneurial spirit that drives a large section of the San Francisco Bay Area.
+I had a great opportunity to work at a top-notch web development company based in Concord, CA. There I took advantage of the opportunities to work with companies in a wide range of industries - from aerospace to nutriceuticals.
+After that, I got valuable experience working with a Spotify competitor called Magnifi.fm and building websites for an independent record label based in Berkeley.
+All that time living in Oakland, I got a huge dose of the entrepreneurial spirit that drives a large share of the people in the San Francisco Bay Area.

 It seemed like everybody had some sort of side project under development.
-There was no shortage of spirited conversions over drinks or coffee about a project’s next milestone or the technical hurdles of some problem.
+Everywhere there was the same infectious enthusiasm.
+I had no shortage of spirited conversions over drinks or coffee about some project's next milestone or the technical hurdles of some problem.

 I met people that were working on building new website frameworks, creating apps to solve everyday problems, or even planning out how to open and scale a cupcake business.

-This is the true start up mindset that people refer to.
-I’m sure that most of those projects didn’t turn out the way they were planned.
+This is the true entrepreneurial mindset that people refer to.
+I'm sure that most of those projects didn't turn out the way they were planned.
+How could they?
 Many were dropped entirely and maybe others transformed into something totally unexpected.

 Finding My Stride

 I wanted to find a way to help people just starting out.
-I wanted to help the people that have an idea but aren’t sure how to develop it.
-The people that I was thinking about needed someone to show them the ropes of developing an online marketing strategy, identifying their customers, and polishing it all until it was glassy smooth and totally professional looking.
+I wanted to help the people that have an idea but aren't sure how to develop it.
+The people who I was thinking of needed someone to show them the ropes of developing an online marketing strategy, identifying their customers, and polishing it all until it was glassy smooth and until it worked.

-I found out that this was the way I could really add value for my customers.
+I found that this was the way I could really add value for my customers.

 These days I spend my time in almost always sunny Albuquerque, New Mexico.
 When I'm not helping my clients, I'm learning new skills in business, marketing, website building, design, and promotion.
 And I'm still experimenting.

-If you’re the go-it-alone type, I’ve written written a few short workbooks to show you how you can do it too.
+If you're the go-it-alone type, I've written a few short workbooks that give some solid tips on getting started.

 I believe that a fulfilling life has many facets.
-“All work and no play makes Jack a dull boy.”
-At the end of the day you can find me studying and teaching Japanese martial arts, reading, cycling, or planning my next trip!
+"All work and no play makes Jack a dull boy."
+At the end of the day, you can find me studying and teaching Japanese martial arts, reading, cycling, or dreaming about my next tavel destination!